-Location: Glendale Radisson Hotel, 7065 North Port Washington Road, Milwaukee, WI 53217
+Location: Radisson Milwaukee North Shore, 7065 North Port Washington Road, Milwaukee, WI 53217

 THIS IS A MEMBER EVENT ONLY.
 Membership renewals must by made no later than Thursday February 12, 2015 to be eligible to vote.
 New members must join no later than Friday January 23, 2015 to be eligible to vote and attend the meeting.

-Caucus agenda includes election of Executive Board officers and members-at-large for 2015 to 2017; adoption of rules, resolutions, constitution changes tabled from last year, vote on delegates/alternates and any other business to come before the caucus.
+Caucus agenda includes election of Executive Board officers and members-at-large for 2015 to 2017; adoption of rules, credentials, resolutions; constitution changes tabled from last year; vote on delegates/alternates; and any other business to come before the caucus.